 Whether the performance of colposcopy by family physicians saves money and resources at the societal level is unknown, although it would seem to have several favorable results:

-Productive areas for educational research in the area of colposcopy privileging include better defining the competency-based measures required for performance of colposcopy and analyzing outcomes to compare clinical practices of all specialties.
+Productive areas for educational research on colposcopy privileging include improved definition of the competency-based measures required for performance of colposcopy and analysis of outcomes in family medicine compared with other specialties.

 Share this page